Fibered spherical 3-orbifolds: The quotient of by the remaining groups

 Similarly to Case 4 in the previous Section, the first step is to compute the induced action on the base 2-sphere.
-Since the elements of $L$ are of the form $\cos(\pi/2m)+i \sin(\pi/2m)$ and we have already remarked that their induced action on the base 2-sphere is the identity, it suffices to look at the action of elements of $\left\{1\right\}\times R$.
+Since the elements of $L$ are of the form $\cos(\pi/2m)+i \sin(\pi/2m)$ and their induced action on the base 2-sphere is the identity (see the final part of Section \ref{Seifert orbifold}), it suffices to look at the action of elements of $\left\{1\right\}\times R$.
 We already know that the subgroup $C_{2n}\subset D_{4n}^*$ induces a rotation of order $n$ around an axis (say, the vertical axis) of $S^2$.
-One can see that the induced actions of the remaining elements (those of the form $wj$ for $\omega=\cos(\pi/2n)+i \sin(\pi/2n)$) are maps $\lambda\mapsto-(1/\lambda)\omega^{-2}$, which correspond to $\pi$-rotations in $n$ distinct axes in the horizontal plane.
+One can see that the induced actions of the remaining elements (those of the form $\omega j$ for $\omega=\cos(\pi/2n)+i \sin(\pi/2n)$) are maps $\lambda\mapsto-(1/\lambda)\omega^{-2}$, which correspond to $\pi$-rotations around $n$ distinct axes intersecting the equator of $S^2$.
 This shows that the base orbifold of the quotient $S^3/G$ is $S^2(2,2,n)$.
 This information enables also to compute the Euler number, by using the naturality property (see Theorem~\ref{eulero}).

 Therefore, it remains to compute the local invariants associated to exceptional fibers, that is, to those fibers with image a singular point of the base orbifold.
 To do so, we will choose a preimage $\alpha$ in $S^3$ of one such exceptional fiber of $S^3/G$.
 The local invariant will only depend on the subgroup of $G$ fixing $\alpha$.
-Of course, the result will not depend on the chosen preimage, as the stabilizers of fibers of $S^3$ which are mapped to the same fiber of $S^3/G$ are conjugated.
+Of course, the result will not depend on the chosen preimage, as the stabilizers of fibers of $S^3$ which are mapped to the same fiber of $S^3/G$ are conjugate.

 In the two particular cases we are considering, there are three exceptional fibers.
 One projects to the cone point of index $n$; its preimages are the cores $\alpha_1$ and $\alpha_2$ of the solid tori $T_1$ and $T_2$ of $S^3$ in the usual decomposition.
-It is clear that the subgroup fixing them is $(C_{2m}/C_{2m},C_{2n}/C_{2n})_1$ (the subindex $s=1$ will be omitted from now on).
+It is clear that the subgroup fixing them is $\Phi((C_{2m}/C_{2m},C_{2n}/C_{2n})_1)$ (the subindex $s=1$ will be omitted from now on).
 By using the results of the previous section, we can find the local invariant associated to the index $n$ cone point, which turns out to be $m/n$.
 The singularity index of this fiber is $\gcd(m,n)$.